Skip to content

 2. Open Duration: Circuit stays open for 30 seconds

-4. Recovery: 2 successful tests close the circuit
+4. Recovery: First successful request closes the circuit

 Monitoring Health Status